ubclaunchpad/LP-website/handbook/recruitment/overview.md

 Each lead typically leads 1 team.
 We aim for a club size of 8 developers (excluding the lead) per team, to accomodate for members potentially leaving throughout the semester.

+You can learn more about technical roles in the [Developer role description](/handbook/recruitment/developer.md).

 ### Design Roles

 When recruiting for design roles, it is important to note that most teams will consist of only 1 designer, sometimes 2.
 Because of this, experience levels of designers per team may vary.
 Our definition experience levels are as follows: